kumahq/kuma-website/docs/docs/0.7.3/documentation/deployments.md

 This is a more advanced deployment mode for Kuma that allow us to support service meshes that are running on many clusters, including hybrid deployments on both Kubernetes and VMs.

 * **Control plane**: There is one `global` control plane, and many `remote` control planes.
 A global control plane only accepts connections from remote control planes.
 * **Data planes**: The data planes connect to the closest `remote` control plane in the same zone.
-Additionally, we need to start an `ingress` data plane on every zone to have cross-zone communication between data planes in different zones.
+Additionally, we need to start an `ingress` data plane on every zone.
 * **Service Connectivity**: Automatically resolved via the built-in DNS resolver that ships with Kuma.
 When a service wants to consume another service, it will resolve the DNS address of the desired service with Kuma, and Kuma will respond with a Virtual IP address, that corresponds to that service in the Kuma service domain.

 :::tip
-We can support multiple isolated service meshes thanks to Kuma's multi-tenancy support, and workloads from both Kubernetes or any other supported Universal environment can participate in the Service Mesh across different regions, clouds, and datacenters while not compromizing the ease of use and still allowing for end-to-end service connectivity.
+We can support multiple isolated service meshes thanks to Kuma's multi-tenancy support, and workloads from both Kubernetes or any other supported Universal environment can participate in the Service Mesh across different regions, clouds and datacenters while not compromizing the ease of use and still allowing for end-to-end service connectivity.
 :::

 When running in multi-zone mode, we introduce the notion of a `global` and `remote` control planes for Kuma:

 * **Global**: this control plane will be used to configure the global Service Mesh [policies](/policies) that we want to apply to our data plane proxies.
-Data plane proxies **cannot** connect directly to a global control plane, but can connect to `remote` control planes that are being deployed on each underlying zone that we want to include as part of the Service Mesh (can be a Kubernetes cluster, or a VM based cluster).
+Data plane proxies **cannot** connect direclty to a global control plane, but can connect to `remote` control planes that are being deployed on each underlying zone that we want to include as part of the Service Mesh (can be a Kubernetes cluster, or a VM based cluster).
 Only one deployment of the global control plane is required, and it can be scaled horizontally.
 * **Remote**: we are going to have as many remote control planes as the number of underlying Kubernetes or VM zones that we want to include in a Kuma [mesh](/docs/latest/policies/mesh/).
 Remote control planes will accept connections from data planes that are being started in the same underlying zone, and they will themselves connect to the `global` control plane in order to fetch the service mesh policies that have been configured.
 Remote control plane policy APIs are read-only and **cannot** accept Service Mesh policies to be directly configured on them.
 They can be scaled horizontally within their zone.

 In this deployment, a Kuma cluster is made of one global control plane and as many remote control planes as the number of zones that we want to support: